 Guide Your Students through the NeuroLab Storyline Experience

 Professional Development Institutes.
-The NeuroLab team is now recruiting 11th and 12th-grade science teachers to participate in 9-day professional development (PD) summer institutes hosted at our biosciences lab in Ventura Harbor, CA. Stipend support will be provided to eligible applicants.
+The NeuroLab team is now recruiting 11th and 12th-grade science teachers to participate in 9-day professional development (PD) summer institutes hosted at our biosciences lab in Ventura Harbor, CA. Participation and curriculum materials are provided free of charge.
+Stipend support will be provided to eligible applicants.

 PD institutes are immersive and intellectually challenging summer experiences that are designed to help teachers effectively guide their students through the NeuroLab storyline.
 Teachers selected to participate in summer institutes are expected to:

 - Attend all institute sessions and participate in all session activities, which will require individual or group work during evening breaks

 - Implement the NeuroLab storyline unit in an 11th or 12th grade science course (during the school year following the institute)